ulises-c/OnShape-DocuReader/notes/INSTRUCTIONS.md

 7. **When updating work history:** Read the instructions in `notes/HISTORY.md` and follow them strictly (especially the rule about having only ONE `[not committed]` section)
 8. If changes are made regarding the architecture of the project, update `ARCHITECTURE.md`
 9. If needed, look at `README.md`, `notes/` and `examples/` for context

+## File Size Management

+When a markdown file `notes/*.md` exceeds 500 lines or 50KB:

+1. Move current content to `*-XXX.md` (increment number)
+2. Add archive header to the archived file
+3. Start fresh `*.md` with reference to archives
+4. Update `ARCHIVE-INDEX.md`

+**SPECIFIC TO TODO.md**

+When TODO.md DONE section exceeds 300 lines:

+1. Move DONE section to TODO-DONE-XXX.md
+2. Reset DONE section with link to archive